- December 13, 2018

 This sharp decrease has resulted in ASM falling behind large Scale miners for the second time in a calendar year after doing so in July.
 Zimbabwe Miners Federation (ZMF) said that there are two chief explanations behind this severe reduction in gold deliveries to FPR, that is, fuel shortages and decline in the value of RTGS and Bond note against the USD.

-In every failing economy, many sectors are affected negatively resulting in decline in production and development, due to the prevailing economic situation in Zimbabwe, ASM have identified four reasons which led to the decline in gold delivery by ASM to FPR.
+In every failing economy, many sectors are affected negatively resulting in a decline in production and development, due to the prevailing economic situation in Zimbabwe, Mining Zimbabwe has identified four reasons which led to the decline in gold delivery by ASM to FPR.

 Cash Crisis and inflation